marianavif/notes-archive/java-notes.md

     - *d* formats decimal integers.

 		> To format the number with the thousands separator, use the , flag.
-You can also format it for different locales, adding Locale.<country> as the first of three arguments of the function.
+One can also format it for different locales, adding Locale.<country> as the first of three arguments of the function.

     - *f* formats floating-point numbers.